Common Army: Main element of the armed forces

 In section 14 the annual recruiting quota for the Army and Navy was set at 103,000; of which 60,389 had to come from the "kingdoms and lands represented in the Reichsrat".
 The recruiting target for Austrian Landwehr army raised for territorial defence was 10,000 men.
 The quotas were to be adjusted to meet requirements every ten years by political agreement between Austria and Hungary and by associated laws.
-The Austrian Landwehr and the Hungarian Honvéd were not subordinate to the Minister of War, but to the Imperial and Royal Minister for Defence (Landwehrminister) and his Royal Hungarian counterpart, unofficially called the Honvéd Minister.
+The Austrian Landwehr and the Hungarian Royal Hungarian Honvéd were not subordinate to the Minister of War, but to the Imperial and Royal Minister for Defence (Landwehrminister) and his Royal Hungarian counterpart, unofficially called the Honvéd Minister.

 Funding

 In all matters of joint concern, including the Common Army, there was a fixed cost-sharing between the two parts of the Empire.
 From 1867 onwards, Hungary bore 30% of the total cost.
 This figure was increased in the Compromise negotiations in 1888 to 31.4% and in 1907 to 36.4%.
 The total cost of the Army, Landwehr and Navy in 1912 was around 670 million krones.
 That was less than 3.5% of the entire national income, in 1906 it was only 2.5%.
 In Russia, Italy and Germany the cost in 1912 was about 5% of the net national product.
 Austria-Hungary remained the great power with the lowest expenditure on its armed forces.